Kumar Mahadevan

-Kumar Mahadevan (born 23 November 1959) is an Indian chef, restaurateur and media personality, based in Australia.
-He is often referred in Sydney's dining circles as the "Guru of Indian cuisine".
-He is recognised for introducing authentic Indian cuisine to the Australian public with his restaurant, Abhi's in 1990.
-Following the success of Abhi's he opened his second restaurant Aki's at Sydney's prestigious dining precinct 'The Finger Wharf Woolloomooloo'.
+Kumar Mahadevan (born 23 November 1959) is an Indian chef, restaurateur and media personality based in Australia.
+He has been referred to in Sydney's dining circles as the "Guru of Indian cuisine".
+He is recognized for introducing authentic Indian cuisine to the Australian public with his restaurant, Abhi's, in 1990.
+Following the success of Abhi's he opened his second restaurant, Aki's, at Sydney's prestigious dining precinct 'The Finger Wharf Woolloomooloo'.
 Aki's carried the accolades for Chef Kumar, being the only Indian restaurant to win the coveted 'Chef Hat' award for consecutive years since 2011 till present.

 Early life

 Kumar Mahadevan was raised in Tirunelveli, a town in the South Indian state of Tamil Nadu.
 He was brought up in a typical Hindu Brahmin joint family, consisting of his grandmother, her three sons, their wives and children.
 His father was a steel merchant.

-Kumar got his first taste for Indian cuisine in his mother's kitchen, at a very young age.
-He names his grandmother as his biggest culinary influence, crediting his sense of smell as something he inherited from her.
-When he was eight, she taught him to make rasam, a subtle but complex lentil soup, that's a staple in every Southern Indian meal.

 Training and early cooking career

 Kumar Mahadevan started an economics degree at the University of Madras at the age of 16, but dropped out a month later, when his family's fortunes fell.
 He then joined Madras Catering College, on the suggestion of a friend.
 Though granted a full scholarship for the three-year course, Kumar struggled to convince his parents as they expected him to pursue an academic discipline.

 At the end of his first year, Kumar got a summer job at the five-star The Taj Mahal Palace Hotel in Mumbai.
 Kumar signed up for double and triple shifts, working for eighteen days consecutively, while commuting from his aunt's place, an hour and a half away.
 Starting out in butchery, he continued to work in every department under Cyrus Todiwala, a Parsi chef who now runs London's Cafe Spice Namaste.
 He graduated in 1979.

 Kumar went back for his apprenticeship at the Taj, completing it in half the time.
 In 1981, when offered a higher salary, Kumar left for Basrah in Iraq, to work at the new Sheraton.
 With the Iran-Iraq war worsening and having helped to settle his father's debts, he returned to Mumbai in 1984.